sb2g/LLMs_VLMs_2/Quantization/README.md

-### Overview
+## Overview
-- In this directory, we'll go over some of the quantization techniques for LLMs/VLMs.
+- This directory goes over the basics of quantization & some of the quantization techniques for LLMs/VLMs.
+- It covers my notebooks & concepts from [4,5]
+    - Data types
+    - How to load models in different data types
+    - How to perform quantization using huggingface `quanto`
+    - How to perform Linear quantization
+        - Symmetric & Asymmetric modes
+        - Calculate Scale and Zero Point
+        - Perform Linear quantization
+        - Perform dequantization
+        - Measure & Plot quantization errors
+        - Different granularities of quantization
+            - Per tensor
+            - Per channel
+            - Per group
+    - How to
+        - Build a custom 8-bit Linear quantizer from scratch
+        - Replace Pytorch Linear layers with this quantized layer
+        - Quantize any open source Pytorch model with this quantized layer.
+- For slides/images on concepts from [4,5], see `0_Quantization_Concept_Images` directory.

-- What is Quantization?
+## What is Quantization?
 - We can reduce the model size & compute requirements by converting weights & activations into lower precision formats.

-### High level concept:
+## Data types & Neural nets:
 - Numeric representations:
     - Integer
         - Unsigned integer: Range: $[0, 2^{n}-1]$